NilakshiInduwara/StoreApplication/README.md

-Store Management Application is a RESTful web application built using Java and Spring Boot that manages products, users, and orders for a simple store system.
+Store Management Application is a RESTful web application (backend focused) built using Java and Spring Boot that manages products, users, and orders for a simple store system.
 The application follows a layered architecture and implements core backend concepts such as CRUD operations, REST APIs, and database integration using Spring Data JPA.

 ### Tech Stack
 - Java